SteveTheTurtl3/Raspberry-Pi-Xbox-Controller/README.md

     This project leverages the power of a Raspberry Pi, Python programming, and the evdev library to create a wireless control interface for a soldering machine using an Xbox controller.
   </p>
     <p>
-    This is a project my sister and I worked on for my grandfathers machining company.
+    This is a project my brother and I worked on for a local machining company.
     </p>
 </div>